Correct spelling for REAT

 Possible correct spellings for reat

-And i hope you'll beat him, harry.
+- beat And I hope you'll beat him, Harry.

-"he surely was too sick to walk that far in this heat," he said.
+- heat "He surely was too sick to walk that far in this heat," he said.

-Wladin, cut the fat off that meat.
+- meat Wladin, cut the fat off that meat.

-He drank a brandy neat and sat on, staring at the darkness.
+- neat He drank a brandy neat and sat on, staring at the darkness.

-When the extent of this persistence is too great, the gland being from five to ten times as large as the normal, a number of other features become prominent to make the extraordinary individual, the status lymphaticus, who amid the hazards of life will react in an extraordinary way.
+- react When the extent of this persistence is too great, the gland being from five to ten times as large as the normal, a number of other features become prominent to make the extraordinary individual, the status lymphaticus, who amid the hazards of life will react in an extraordinary way.

-He ‘used more than one ream of paper for manuscripts upon the great cause which he seemed born to carry out’, supplying information and argument to other abolitionist organisations, arranging speaking engagements, preparing addresses and resolutions, and bombarding political leaders at home and abroad with reasoned protests and carefully formulated proposals.
+- ream He ‘used more than one ream of paper for manuscripts upon the great cause which he seemed born to carry out’, supplying information and argument to other abolitionist organisations, arranging speaking engagements, preparing addresses and resolutions, and bombarding political leaders at home and abroad with reasoned protests and carefully formulated proposals.